epics-containers/epics-containers.github.io/docs/tutorials/deploy_example.md

 tagged with the `CalVer` version number.

 If you click on the most recent job you can drill in and see the steps that were executed.
-The most interesting step is `Run bash ./ci_verify.sh`.
-This is executing the script in the root of your beamline repository that verifies each IOC instance in the `iocs` folder.
-In future we can make this script more sophisticated when we have simulated hardware to test against.
+The most interesting step is `Run IOC checks`.
+This is executing the script `.github/workflows/ci_verify.sh`.
+This goes through each of the IOC Instances in the `services` folder and checks that they have valid configuration.

 For the moment just check that your CI passed and if not review that you have followed the instructions in the previous tutorial correctly.

 ## Set up Environment for BL01T Beamline

-The standard way to set up your environment for any domain is to get the environment.sh script from the domain repository and source it.
+The standard way to set up your environment for any ec services repository is to get the environment.sh script from the domain repository and source it.

+Start this section of the tutorial inside the vscode project that you created in the previous tutorial.
+Make sure you have a terminal open and the current working directory is your `bl01t` project root folder.

 First make sure you have the local binaries folder in your path by adding the following to the end of you `$HOME/.bash_profile` file: